Welcome to my ecology and conservation research page!

 I am currently a Post-Doc at the School of Biological Sciences at the University of Hong Kong working with Dr. Jin Wu in the Global Ecology and Remote Sensing Lab.

 My current research is on understanding ecosystem restoration, focusing on the forests in Hong Kong.
 Using various sources of remote sensing data, including satellite and drone-based LiDAR and optical sensors.
 My work aims to improve our understanding on how different management strategies can best maximize rates of restoration and maximum restoration potential.

-My PhD focuses on using remote sensing methods within the framework of the IUCN Red List of Ecosystems.
-The aim of this research is to expand the capacity of current risk assessments by taking advantage of the non-invasive, efficient, and low-cost nature of remotely sensed information.
+Previously, my PhD focused on understanding the uncertainties and inconsistencies that exist in the IUCN Red List of Ecosystems and IUCN Red List of Threatened Species.
+Additionally, I also investigated ways to improve the remote sensing methods used in ecosystem assessments.
+The aim of this research is to understand the implications of using different methods to assess species and ecosystem risk, and to expand the capacity of current risk assessments by taking advantage of the non-invasive, efficient, and low-cost nature of remotely sensed data.

 Prior to my PhD, I was a research intern working at the Institute of Zoology and Natural History Museum in London, investigating the use of multibeam sonar in kelp monitoring around the British Isles.
 Before that, I was a Masters student at based at the Centre for Biodiversity and Environment Research, University College London, the Institute of Zoology, and the London Natural History Museum.